tathianamb/biia/README.md

 ## Features

 - **No installation required** — runs entirely in the browser as a PWA (installable on desktop and mobile)
-- **Selective classification** — choose which columns to classify in each session
+- **Fully customizable rules** — define any number of classification rules, each with its own column name, input fields, method, and prompt
+- **Three classification methods per rule** — regex only, AI only, or regex-then-AI (unmatched rows fall through to the API)
-- **Fill modes per column** — fill empty cells only, or overwrite everything
+- **Fill modes per rule** — fill empty cells only, or overwrite everything
-- **Four-phase classification** — regex pre-classification followed by three parallel API phases
+- **Two-phase pipeline** — a single regex phase followed by all AI rules running in parallel
-- **Dynamic prompt construction** — the prompt sent to the AI is built automatically based on selected columns
-- **Rich context inference** — uses `Title`, `Abstract`, `Author Keywords`, and `Index Keywords`
-- **Atomic architecture tags** — a single paper receives all applicable tags
+- **Independent prompt per rule** — each rule sends its own focused prompt, reducing token usage and allowing independent refinement
 - **Live prompt preview** — inspect the exact prompt before running
 - **Real payload preview** — see the exact content sent to the API for the first article
 - **Resumable sessions** — classification can be paused and continued without losing progress